-Confession: I changed one of Grandma’s recipes.
-Grandma’s Chocolate Peppermint Shortbread are a riff on a chocolate topped shortbread that my Grandma Cay used to make.
+Grandma’s Chocolate Peppermint Shortbread are a riff on a chocolate topped shortbread that my Grandma used to make.
 She topped hers with chopped nuts, but I couldn’t resist topping mine with crushed candy canes.
-I saved the nuts for her Rum Balls instead!

 This recipe for Chocolate Peppermint Shortbread is part of a collection of six Christmas cookie recipes from my grandmothers.
 You can find the other recipes here!

 - 1 cup semi-sweet chocolate chips

 - 2 candy canes, crushed (I used a food processor)

 - Place the butter and sugar in the bowl of a stand mixer.
 Beat on high until light and fluffy, about 3–4 minutes.

 - Add the vanilla and salt.
 Beat until combined.
 Slowly add the flour, beating after each addition.
 The mixture will be crumbly.
 Pour the mixture into an 8x8 inch pan.
 Use your fingers to press the dough into the pan evenly.

 - Bake for 18–20 minutes, or until the top is barely beginning to brown.

 - Remove from the oven and sprinkle the chocolate chips evenly over the top.
 Return to the oven for 1 minute.